Tropical Mango Kale Smoothie

 The canned puree is available online or in any Indian grocery store near you.

-If using frozen kale, add it directly to the blender, there is no need to thaw it.
+If using frozen kale, add it directly to the blender; there is no need to thaw it.

 You can replace plain yogurt with Greek yogurt.

-How To Make Mango Kale Smoothie
+How To Make Mango And Kale Smoothie

 Preparation

-Peel, slice and freeze 1 large banana.
+Peel, slice, and freeze 1 large banana.

 Make The Smoothie